- Application: How does cyclotest mySense work?

 cyclotest mySense is your daily companion.
 At the beginning, it is best to measure your waking temperature every morning with the smart thermometer.
 The app receives your temperature values automatically.
 You can also enter the cervical mucus consistency and evaluate it symptothermally.
 The result of an LH test can also be evaluated.

-The cyclotest mySense app tells you every day whether you can receive a child or not.
+The cyclotest mySense app tells you every day whether you can conceive a child or not.
 You can enter numerous other body symptoms, such as middle pain.
 It is also important to enter the disruptive factors that can confuse your temperature values.
 The entries are simple and flexible – you can also make additional notes for each day.

 Tips & tricks for cyclotest mySense in detail

-The cyclotest mySense App contains many useful functions that facilitate cycle observation.
+The cyclotest mySense app contains many useful functions that facilitate cycle observation.
 A few tips & tricks will help you in your daily use.
 You can find out the most important things about the application and the functions here: